The MSN Degree Definition

 Hospitals and health care employers are looking for well-educated and qualified nurse professionals to care for patients.
-The health care industry is quickly changing, and the supply of qualified health care workers is struggling to meet demand: a shortage of 42,600 to 121,300 primary care physicians is predicted by 2030.
-A Master of Science in Nursing (MSN) degree may be a solution to providing quality care for an aging population while attempting to close the primary care workforce gap.
+The health care industry is quickly changing, and the supply of qualified health care workers is struggling to meet demand: The Association of American Medical Colleges projects a shortage of 42,600 to 121,300 primary care physicians by 2030.

-Postsecondary education with a valid registered nurse (RN) license is a requirement of all MSN programs.
-The MSN degree definition is broad, and nurses entering the MSN program will need to select a program track to specialize in.
-Another requirement of many MSN programs is experience.
-After working for a few years, most RNs will likely know their preferred field of concentration.
+Postsecondary education, a valid registered nurse (RN) license, and work experience are requirements of most MSN programs.
+While the MSN degree definition is broad, nurses entering an MSN program narrow their field of study by selecting a specialization.
+After working for a few years, most RNs likely know their preferred area of practice.

 The three points of entry into the MSN program are as follows: